BY FAITH, WE SEE AT LEAST ONE PAR COMMUNITY IN EACH PROVINCE BY 2025

 A person of peace must be discerned and would have the following characteristics:

-- Prioritizes Kingdom values in her or his life.
+- Prioritizes salaam-oriented values in her or his life.
 Righteousness, justice, peace, and mercy are very important to this person.

 - Earns the respect of people.
 This person’s family and community regard him or her as trustworthy.